The Vertex Foundation

 Expanding Our Corporate Giving Commitment

-The Vertex Foundation, Inc. (the "Foundation"), a nonprofit 501(c)3 foundation, seeks to improve the lives of people with serious diseases and in its communities through education, innovation, and health programs.
-Established in 2017, the Foundation is a long-term source of charitable giving and is part of our 10-year corporate giving commitment of $500 million.
+The Vertex Foundation, a nonprofit 501(c)(3) foundation, seeks to improve the lives of people with serious diseases and contribute to the communities where Vertex is located through education, innovation and health.
+Established in 2017, the Foundation is a long-term source of charitable giving and is an extension of Vertex’s corporate giving commitment.

-From hands-on learning modules to a STEM-focused summer camp, the Foundation’s partnership with i2Learning enables science, technology, engineering, and math to come alive for middle school students.
-With $5 million in new funding from the Foundation, i2Learning – an innovative organization that teams up with schools and districts to foster STEM education – is projected to reach more than 75,000 students and 3,000 teachers in Massachusetts.
+From hands-on learning modules to a STEM-focused summer camp, the Foundation’s partnership with i2Learning enables science, technology, engineering and math to come alive for middle school students.
+With $5 million in funding from the Foundation, i2Learning — an innovative organization that teams up with schools and districts to foster STEM education — provides programming and teacher professional development to schools in Boston, Massachusetts and San Diego, California.

-When natural disasters strike, they have a devastating effect on both the families and communities impacted.
+When natural disasters strike, they have a devastating effect on both families and communities.
 That’s why the Foundation supports leading nonprofit partners that provide health-related relief services in times of disaster.
-In 2018, we supported Direct Relief, AmeriCares, and the American Red Cross to provide on-the-ground assistance following hurricanes Florence and Michael and during the California wildfires.
+In 2020, this included $5 million to support on-the-ground COVID-19 pandemic response efforts globally.

-The Foundation also supports a dollar-for-dollar matching gift program designed to extend the impact of employees’ donations to qualified nonprofit organizations.
-In just over a year, employees contributed to about 1,300 nonprofit organizations through this program.
+The Foundation supports a one-for-one matching gift program designed to extend the impact of employee donations to qualified nonprofit organizations.
+In 2019, employees and the Foundation donated $2.4M to more than 1,500 nonprofit organizations.